tailscale/github-action/README.md

 When running on self-hosted runners that persist after CI jobs have finished, the GitHub Action leaves tailscale binaries installed but stops the tailscale background processes.

+## Troubleshooting

+### requested tags [tag:mytag] are invalid or not permitted

+You may encounter this error when using an OAuth client.
+OAuth clients must have the [`auth_keys` scope](https://tailscale.com/kb/1215/oauth-clients#scopes) with one or more [tags](https://tailscale.com/kb/1068/acl-tags/), and the tags specified with `tags` must match all tags on the OAuth client.